moabdelazem/Hivebox/README.md

   - [x] Add step to lint code and Dockerfile
   - [x] Add step to build the Docker image
   - [x] Add step to run unit tests
-  - [x] Setup Code QL GitHub Action and fix reported issues
+  - [x] Setup OpenSSF Scorecard GitHub Action and fix reported issues
   - [x] In the CI pipeline, call the /version endpoint and verify correct response

 - [x] Write unit tests for all endpoints